tinkumani/wearhacks-leshan/README.md

 - Click on your device name
 - Click Additional Info and verify that the "updated" time matches the time you connected your client to CDP.

+### RUNNING THE CLIENT ON A RASPBERRY PI

+You have a few options when running the client on a Raspberry Pi:

+#### OPTION 1

+Simply follow all of the steps in these tutorials on the Raspberry Pi.
+Do all of your compiling locally.
+This is the best option if your objects require special inputs from (for example) the pins on the Pi, as your code testing needs to be done on the Pi.

+#### OPTION 2

+Do all of your coding and compiling on a laptop and then SCP the .jar file to your Raspberry Pi and run it.
+This is the best option if your code doesn't need any special inputs on the Pi and can be directly ported between generic unix machines.
+You'll have the advantage of doing all of your coding and testing on a faster machine.

+To SCP the .jar file to the Pi

+- Make sure SSH and SCP is enabled on your rasberry pi
+- Open a terminal on your laptop and type in `scp <path to .jar file> <pi user>@<raspberry pi ip>:<location you want the .jar file>`
+- Enter the user password on the Pi.
+(By default the user is pi and the password is raspberry)

+A quick way to SCP files to your Pi is to connect your Pi to your laptop with an ethernet cable and replace the `<raspberry pi ip>` field above with `raspberrypi.local`.

 ## INTERACTING WITH THE OBJECTS ON YOUR CLIENT

 ### READING OBJECTS ON YOUR CLIENT